 - Sometimes there are multiple similar statements that can be made in the same language (different dialects) that mean the same thing.
 In these cases, I have gone with what the majority speaking the tongue have told me.
 Please do not hold me in a negative light if you do not like the representation of your language in the above list.

-- Some scripts may appear different than what was intended because of incompatibilities between digital representations of various softwares used in writing or representing here.
+- Some scripts may appear different than what was intended because of incompatibilities between digital representations of various software used in writing or representing here.
 Such misrepresentations are unintentional, and any help in identifying them, but most importantly in correcting them, is most welcome via the contact form.